Effective date: January 1, 2020

-We may collect your name, postal address, email address, phone number, username, password, demographic information (such as your occupation), social security number, tax ID number, bank account information, as well as other information you directly give us on our website.
+We may collect your name, postal address, email address, phone number, username, password, demographic information (such as your occupation), social security number, tax ID number, bank account information, as well as other information you directly give us on our Services or Websites.

 For customers who have paid software services, we collect your billing details such as credit card information, banking information, and/or billing address.

 Information We Get From Others

 We may get information about you from other sources, such as your employer when they issue you options or shares.
 We may add this to information you provide us through our Services or Websites

 Information Automatically Collected

 We may collect information about the devices accessing our Services or Websites.
 Some examples are: type of device, operating system used, application information, unique device identifiers and crash data.
 The type of information we collect depends on the type of device used and its settings.

 We may automatically log information about you and your computer, subject, where necessary, to your consent.
 For example, like most services when visiting our website, we log your computer operating system type, browser type, browser language, pages you viewed, how long you spent on a page, location (your IP address), access times and information about your use of and actions on our website.
 This is information we collect from every visitor to the Website, whether they have an account or not.
 This information may include personal information.